FDio/vpp/docs/gettingstarted/developers/vnet.md

 dissector to display these traces.
 As of this writing, we're in the process of trying to upstream the wireshark dissector.

-Until various games of "fetch me a rock" involved are finished, please see the "How to build a vpp dispatch trace aware Wireshark" page for build info, and/or take a look at .../extras/wireshark.
+Until we manage to upstream the wireshark dissector, please see the "How to build a vpp dispatch trace aware Wireshark" page for build info, and/or take a look at .../extras/wireshark.

 Here is a sample packet dissection, with some fields omitted for clarity.
 The point is that the wireshark dissector accurately